A Practical Guide to Maslow’s Basic Human Needs for Understanding Motivation

 This unmet basic human need also stems from being rejected and disapproved of during childhood (in explicit or subconscious ways).

-For example, unmet external esteem needs influence the majority of Facebook and Instagram usage.
+For example, unmet external esteem needs influence most Facebook and Instagram use.
 Most social media users are posting things they are doing with a subconscious message of “Look at me.
 Look at how great I am.

 If that wasn’t challenging enough, there’s another dimension to our esteem needs: internal esteem, or how we perceive ourselves.
 All of the judgment, criticism, and rejection we experience from our parents, teachers, and friends as children get internalized as the voice of an “inner parent.”